huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

 For the rest of the blog, we will use $\xi$ instead of pose $\textbf{p}$.

 To find $\xi$ such that energy function $E(\xi)$ is minimum, the numerical optimization method Gauss - Newton is chosen because of its fast convergence.
-However the energy function is not in linear form, so we need to rewrite it before applying Gauss - Newton strategy:
+However, the energy function is not in linear form, so we need to rewrite it before applying Gauss - Newton strategy:

 $$E(\xi) = \dfrac{1}{2}\sum_{\textbf{x}, \textbf{c} \in \Omega} \dfrac{1}{\psi(\textbf{x}, \textbf{c})}F^2(\textbf{x}, \textbf{c})$$